CI/CD/CQ (Continuous Quality): The New Gold Standard for Deployment

 1. What is the difference between CI/CD and CI/CD/CQ?
 CI/CD focuses on the integration and deployment of code.
 CI/CD/CQ adds a pervasive, autonomous layer of "Continuous Quality" that ensures every release is high-confidence and risk-mitigated.

 2. Does CQ require more time for each build?
-No. By using Data-Driven Quality: Using Production Insights to Predict and Prevent Bugs and parallel execution in shadow environments, CQ can actually speed up the overall time-to-production compared to traditional, linear testing phases.
+No. By using real time observability and parallel execution in shadow environments, CQ can actually speed up the overall time-to-production compared to traditional, linear testing phases.

 3. What is a "Confidence Score" in a pipeline?
 It is a weighted metric derived from functional, security, performance, and accessibility tests.
 It gives stakeholders a quantitative measure of the risk associated with a specific release.